 FlexiBooth ($399) is an acoustically absorptive vocal booth in “cupboard” form.
 It is designed to hang on the wall of your audio workspace.
-Closed, its casing — made of black melamine-coated MDF (medium-density fiberboard) — measures 2 feet wide, 4 feet high, and a bit over 5 inches deep.
-With both 4 x 1-foot doors open, the FlexiBooth becomes a 16-cubic-foot VO environment.
+Closed, its casing, made of black, melamine-coated MDF (medium-density fiberboard), measures two feet wide, four feet high, and a bit over five inches deep.
+With both 4×1-foot doors open, the FlexiBooth becomes a 16-cubic-foot VO environment.

-As the name was conceived to imply, FlexiBooth is indeed very flexible, thus making it much more than just an acoustic product for tracking vocals.
-It’s attractive, clever, useful, and much more than the sum of its parts.
+FlexiBooth is much more than just an acoustic product for tracking vocals.
+It’s attractive, clever, useful and much more than the sum of its parts.